sinnykumari/enhancements/enhancements/ocp-coreos-layering/ocp-coreos-layering.md

 They build this image in one of their “central” clusters and publish it into their air-gapped internal registry (registry.internal.example.bank) as `registry.internal.example.bank/examplecorp/rhel-coreos-base:4.12`.
 (Note: The image could be built outside of a cluster too using any container build tools).

+Next, they find the digested pull specification for this image (e.g. `registry.internal.example.bank/examplecorp/rhel-coreos-base@sha256:0ab2...`).

-They change a configuration (CRD) which causes their staging 4.12 cluster to use this new image for worker nodes (see below for more information on the configuration).
-The MCO in the staging cluster rolls out this image, including draining nodes in the same way it handles MachineConfig and OS updates today.
+They create a `MachineConfig` object which specifies this pull spec as `osImageURL`.
+This updated image is then rolled out across the targeted worker pool by MCO, including draining nodes in the same way it handles MachineConfig and OS updates today.

 When the rollout is successful to worker nodes on staging, they also roll it out to the control plane nodes.